microsoft/ApplicationInsights-Profiler-AspNetCore/README.md

 ## Announcement

+* Please SKIP 2.2.0-beta5.
+The uploader within the package won't exit.
+Details in #124.
+The issue will be fixed in the next release.
-* Profiler 2.2.0-beta5 is published.
-Find the NuGet package here: [2.0.0-beta5](https://www.nuget.org/packages/Microsoft.ApplicationInsights.Profiler.AspNetCore/2.2.0-beta5)
+* ~~Profiler 2.2.0-beta5 is published.
+Find the NuGet package here: 2.0.0-beta5.~~
   * Release the Uploader for .NET 5.0 applications.
 Recommend upgrade for .NET 5 applications.
   * Find out update details in the [milestone](https://github.com/microsoft/ApplicationInsights-Profiler-AspNetCore/milestone/11?closed=1).